 Gear can be shipped to Yosemite Conservancy's El Portal Office.
 If delivery is to Wawona or Tuolumne Meadows, it must arrive two weeks in advance to ensure delivery from the El Portal office to the campground in a timely manner.
-Send to Yosemite Conservancy, 5020 El Portal Road, El Portal, CA, 95318; Attn: Volunteer Program
+Send to Your Name, YC Volunteer c/o Yosemite Conservancy, 5020 El Portal Road, El Portal, CA, 95318; Attn: Volunteer Program